ajayrcdev/ng2wpapollogqlexprsnode/client/README.md

         3) write necessary routes and listners for required port (i am using 9090)
         4) "node index.js" and open browse with localhost:9090/ to test the server is running
         5) fixed gitignore to remove all node_modules and not just that of the client
+* Client+Server communication:
+    1) Add CORS on serverside (to allow requests from another domain on localhost)
+    1) Add a (ng) service to client component to get data from serer
+    2) Call server (localhost:9090/) and show the response
 * GraphQL:
     * Schema:
     * Resolvers:
     * Mocks
 * Apollo:
+    1) Add Apollo Angular in client as dependency
+    2) Replace http call with Apollo Query in service
+    3) Call the Apollo Query to get the same data as service
 * Webpack:
 * Docker: